• Skip to primary navigation

 • 1 teaspoon apple cider or white wine vinegar

-• 2 tablespoon sour cream or Greek yoghurt
+• 2 tablespoon sour cream or Greek yogurt

 Instructions